ifm/documentation/O3R/Parameters/AcquisitionSettings/modes.md

 ## Description

 The O3R has the specificity to provide several measurement ranges.
 A distance measurement is computed only for a subspace of the scene.
-Elements *fully* outside of the range are not taken into account and have no impact on the measurement (for instance by causing artifacts like [stray-light](../Filter/strayLight.md) or [Multi-Path Interference](INSERT-LINK)).
+Elements *fully* outside of the range are not taken into account and have no impact on the measurement (for instance by causing artifacts like [stray-light](../Filter/strayLight.md) or Multi-Path Interference(*coming soon*)).

 >Note: Objects *very* close to the beginning or end of the measurement range can still have an impact on the measurement.